- Download our Moving to Brazil Guide (PDF)

 Brazil is home to an ever-expanding expat population.
 With a resource-rich economy and booming mining, agricultural and manufacturing sectors, there is an extensive range of job opportunities for expats moving to Brazil.
-Sadly, Brazil also has a somewhat unequal income distribution and this can be seen throughout the country.
+Unfortunately, Brazil also has a somewhat unequal income distribution and this can be seen throughout the country.
 Despite these issues, this relatively young democracy has become South America’s leading economic power.

 Speaking at least basic Portuguese will be vital for expats who want to settle in the country.
-Without it, they might get frustrated when conducting business and taking care of everyday affairs.
+Without it, they might get frustrated when trying to conduct business and taking care of everyday affairs.